Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

 .. code-block:: bash

     # Finding strings
-    /AAAAAAAAA  # finds the next instance of "AAAA" ?TTTTTTTTT  # finds the previous instance of "TTTT"
+    /AAAA  # finds the next instance of "AAAA"
+    ?TTTT  # finds the previous instance of "TTTT"

 These same commands will also work with **man**, helping you to find a particular argument more easily.